Resources and activities

 Collection This collection of case studies explores the ethnic diversity of the Australian Imperial Force (AIF), examining the stories of Indigenous, Chinese, Russian, Indian and European Australians who served in the First World War.

-Case study Alexander Chiffith was born in Greece in 1892.
-At age 23 he enlisted with the AIF to serve in the First World War.
+Case study Vincent Chinchen was born in Sydney in 1892, and was 22 when he enlisted for the First World War.

 Case study In Egypt and Palestine, Julian endured the extreme temperatures, sand, flies and dust of desert warfare.